kartickvad/Marginal-Tax-Calculator/README.md

-In India, do employees or consultants pay more tax for a given income?
-This script will tell you.

-If you just want to see the results without having to run the script yourself, see https://docs.google.com/spreadsheets/d/e/2PACX-1vQYr1fAohcpMOUYO8K1hidcG0RM7FX4rlArAA_y86XgkJJXVMAkP0zDoakL_RAwGw_hDa5cQkVHtBsv/pubhtml
+This script determines:
+  - When you're made an offer for a given CTC, how much will you take home every month?
+  - If you want a certain amount of take-home pay every month, what CTC should you ask for?

+This is for Indians.

+This script handles:
+  - Differing tax treatments for employees and consultants.
+The latter are eligible for presumptive taxation under section 44AD.
+  - Health and education cess
+  - Surcharge
+  - GST
+  - PF and pension
+  - Section 80C investments
+  - Professional tax.

-Verify that the assumptions in the source file apply to you, taking your CA's help if needed, before you use these results.
+The script makes some assumptions, listed at the top of the file.
+Verify that those apply to you, taking your CA's help if needed.
+Some parameters can be changed; again, see the comments.